gabehaddad/Mobility_Index/README.md

   <img src="https://github.com/gabehaddad/Mobility_Index/assets/105304214/b0df216c-d862-4636-976f-f8700cc29029" width="32%" />
 </p>

 Our routing variables color code each Census Block based on how close the centroid is to the nearest mobility asset.
 Each map is color coded based on 10 quantiles with the dark purple representing the nearest distance to the transportation facility and yellow representing the farthest distance.
-Distribution and quantiles can be further explored in histograms, as seen in Figure XX.
+Distribution and quantiles can be further explored in histograms, as seen in Figure 4.

 Figure 4: Histograms of distance to closest BART station, bus stop, and BayWheels port